tbebekis/Db-Schema-Info/README.md

 - PostgreSql
 - Sqlite
 - Oracle

+Under the root folder there is a sub-folder for each RDBMS containing *.sql files with the `SELECT` statements that return Database Schema information.

 ## Returned Field Lists of the SELECT statements
 The SELECT statements return the following Field Lists.